Audience: You are expected to have successfully

 (get_field :sysdata_stdout initial_system_data)

-and the add2out
+and the add2out variadic function is

 defined to add to some output given by its first argument (a